jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < P: same system as above, now physically showing the two calls >

-If you want to reference multiple output parameters of a single call, you have to expliclity display the call and reference the objects that are inside the call symbol.
+If you want to reference multiple output parameters of a single call, you have to explicitly display the call and reference the objects that are inside the call symbol.
 By referencing the parameters of the call, you only use one call.

 ![](images/Symbol%20Language%20(2004).298.png)